Azure/azure-quickstart-templates/1-CONTRIBUTION-GUIDE/best-practices.md

    "storageAccountType": {
      "type": "string",
      "metadata": {
-     "description": "The type of the new storage account created to store the VMs disks" }
+     "description": "The type of the new storage account created to store the VM disks" }
    }
  }